-This is also a simple method to fry a pork chop and it really is a good way to for you to create that crispy and succulent texture of a pork chop.
+This is also a simple method to fry a pork chop and it really is a good way for you to create that crispy and succulent texture of a pork chop.
 The method is slightly faster compared to pan frying as it cooks all sides evenly at the same time.
-Deep frying uses a lot of oil that’s enough to allow the food to bathe into hot oil and get all sides cooked with less or no flipping required.
+Deep frying uses a lot of oil (check this one out on Amazon) that’s enough to allow the food to bathe in hot oil and get all sides cooked with very little flipping required.

 Below is a good recipe to try for deep frying pork chops: